ndiing/ui2/docs/navigation-drawer.md

 ## Events
 Name | Details | Description
 --- | --- | ---
+onNavigationDrawerActionClick | event | no description
-onBottomSheetActionClick | event | no description
+onNavigationDrawerButtonClick | event | no description
-onBottomSheetButtonClick | event | no description
+onNavigationDrawerScrimClick | event | no description
-onBottomSheetScrimClick | event | no description
+onNavigationDrawerListItemClick | event | no description